 The knowledge test is a pass or fail assessment test, which requires a score of 80% to pass.
 Trainees are given two attempts to pass.

-On completion of welding fume control training, RoSPA-approved certificates are awarded to trainees via the registered email.
+On completion of welding fume control training, RoSPA assured certificates are awarded to trainees via the registered email.

 Yes, welding fumes are highly toxic and cause serious health risks to workers if inhaled.
 Short-term exposure causes mild diseases such as nausea, dizziness, or eye, nose, and throat irritation.